vectorgrp/sil-kit/Demos/README.md

 This directory contains sample projects that demonstrate how the SIL Kit API can be used:

-* **CAN, LIN, FlexRay, Ethernet, DataMessage, RPC**:
+* **CAN, LIN, FlexRay, Ethernet, Pub/Sub, RPC**:
-  Write or read participants that are able to connect to SIL Kit and use buses of all supported protocols including CAN, LIN, FlexRay, Ethernet, DataMessage and the RPC service.
+  Write or read participants that are able to connect to SIL Kit and use buses of all supported protocols including CAN, LIN, FlexRay, Ethernet, Pub/Sub and the RPC service.

 * **Benchmark**: